Shuttle train: Italy

-A shuttle train connects Galileo Galilei Airport in Pisa with Pisa Central railway station.
+Pisa: A shuttle train connects Galileo Galilei Airport with Pisa Central railway station.
 It operates daily and takes five minutes.

 United Kingdom

-The Gatwick Airport Shuttle Transit is a people mover used to transfer passengers between the North and South Terminals at London Gatwick Airport.
+London: The Gatwick Airport Shuttle Transit is a people mover used to transfer passengers between the North and South Terminals at London Gatwick Airport.
 It runs every few minutes 24 hours a day, and the journey takes two minutes.